Neal Stephenson & Co. turn failed Magic Leap AR project into an Audible drama

 Stephenson: In the particular case of The Long Haul, the audio drama, that was always planned as what it is from the beginning.
 It doesn’t require any AR stuff at all.

-Stewart: It’s its own story, but the original plan would be that it would also–if you think of the first chapter being told as an ARG and the second chapter being told as an audiobook, then the location-based things that Neal was talking about, that would be the third evolution.
+Stewart: It’s its own story, but the original plan would be that it would also — if you think of the first chapter being told as an ARG and the second chapter being told as an audiobook, then the location-based things that Neal was talking about, that would be the third evolution.

 GamesBeat: Was it just the three of you that wound up doing this, plus the cast at Audible?